A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Introduction

 Once data have been taken, compute-intensive tasks such as calibration and the excision of radio frequency interference (RFI) generally must be performed before scientific analysis can proceed.
-Due to the high duty cycles of typical radio observatories, these algorithms must run reliably in close to real time, a substantial challenge at the data rates of current-generation experiments such as the Hydrogen Epoch of Reionization Array (HERA\footnote{\url{https://reionization.org}}), let alone next-generation ones such as the Square Kilometre Array (SKA\footnote{\url{https://skatelescope.org}}).
+Due to the high duty cycles of typical radio observatories, these algorithms must run reliably in close to real time, a substantial challenge at the data rates of current-generation experiments such as the Hydrogen Epoch of Reionization Array (HERA\footnote{\url{https://reionization.org}}, \cite{deboer_etal2017}), let alone next-generation ones such as the Square Kilometre Array (SKA\footnote{\url{https://skatelescope.org}}).
 The need for real-time analysis is further enhanced because the data rates of these experiments are such that it is computationally or financially unfeasible to store the full raw data.
 Immediate data reduction is necessary to attain data volumes that can be transferred or archived.

 In order to deal with the ever-increasing demands of data storage and processing, the HERA collaboration has developed the Real Time Processing (RTP) system and the Librarian, which together support the analysis and storage of raw and reduced HERA data products.
-The RTP system is built on a Python package called \texttt{hera\_opm}\footnote{\url{https://github.com/HERA-Team/hera_opm}}---the HERA Online Processing Module---which defines and manages a workflow of analysis steps.
+The RTP system is built on a Python package called \texttt{hera\_opm}\footnote{ \url{https://github.com/HERA-Team/hera_opm}} \citepalias{hera_opm}---the HERA Online Processing Module---which defines and manages a workflow of analysis steps.
 At the same time, RTP is also composed of various monitoring systems that track the progress of analysis steps, with an eye toward automatic diagnosis of potential processing issues.
-The Librarian\footnote{\url{https://github.com/HERA-Team/librarian}} supports long-term storage of raw and processed data files and facilitates movement of data between different computing facilities.
-Both of these packages are publicly available and licensed under open-source licenses, with the hope that they may be widely useful to the broader research community.
+The Librarian\footnote{ \url{https://github.com/HERA-Team/librarian}} \citepalias{librarian} is also a Python package and supports long-term storage of raw and processed data files and facilitates movement of data between different computing facilities.
+Both of these packages are publicly available and licensed under open-source licenses, with the hope that they may be widely useful to the broader astronomical research community and beyond.